 I swim in the river once a week, but wouldn’t take the girls in anywhere with a current.
 So, we aim for a calm pool where the focus is on wading in rather than swimming.
 On the day my eldest learnt to walk, we took her to a local paddling spot where she could have a dip in the water, a picnic and a play on the rope swing that somebody had put in.
 It’s an idyllic way to spend an afternoon.

-Check out this Peak District wild swimming spots.
+Also, check out these Peak District wild swimming spots.

 After watching the Winter Olympics, my 4 year old decided that he wanted to take up snowboarding.
 Unfortunately for him he’s a bit little to snowboard yet, so we decided to settle on trying skiing instead.
 I was seriously considering a local dry ski slope, but when a friend told me it was only an hour and a half to Glenshee from Stirling I was convinced on actual snow!